Exploring Oaxaca’s Markets

 Good morning.
 Natandio.
 Työs meep.
 Zei te ie. Zac xtil.
 Padush.
-Practicing for our next trip to markets in Oaxaca, Mexico after the pandemic.
+Practicing for our next trip to markets in Oaxaca, Mexico after the pandemic … or if the pandemic never ends, then when it seems reasonably safe for myself and particularly for those being visited.
+This guide to Oaxaca’s Markets is structured as a explainer/backgrounder for new visitors.
+It’s also composed as a deep dive with headlines and social web links.

-La Ciudad de Oaxaca has some of the most popular markets in Mexico.
-Nearby towns have their own markets and market days.
-An analogy: If markets are Mexico’s own tree of life, then Oaxaca is a major branch.
-Si los mercados son el árbol de la vida de México, entonces Oaxaca es una rama importante.
+La Ciudad de Oaxaca has some of the most popular markets in Mexico ranging from old school structures to popups and collaborative stores born out of market experience.
+Nearby towns have their own markets and market days sure to test the senses with sounds, sights, smells, and tastes that can sometimes overwhelm.

 I had the pleasure of living in Oaxaca from 2001-2013 where I enjoyed the markets as a place to meet up with old friends and a place to make new acquaintances.
 My estancia was during the time the social web rose as a means of communication.
 Meanwhile communications improved in nearby villages which from having one or two community phones to having mobile phone coverage and cybercafes.

-When you buy local, you are helping support responsible travel!
-Money spent in these markets circulate quickly and supports the local economy.
-It’s also a good pretext to eat some delicious food and meet some great people.
-Personally, I believe meeting people is the reason to travel – it’s not just the number of places you visit, but the depth of conversation and exploration with people you meet.
+When you buy local, you are helping support responsible, eco, conscious travel.
+Money spent in these markets circulate quickly and supports the local economies.
+It’s also a good pretext to eat some of the most delicious food in the hemisphere, world and meet some great people.
+Personally, I believe the people connection is the reason and blessing of travel – it’s not just the number of places you visit, but the depth of conversation and exploration with people you meet.
+It’s not just what you get, but when you can give back.

 While I am not present in Oaxaca, I stay in contact with friends using the social web, starting with the people I met at the markets who started to learn Facebook at the same time as myself.